 10 Myths About Lead in Drinking Water

-This year marks four decades since lead was officially banned from being used in household items (for example, paint) and later in plumbing materials.
-Yet today, lead remains one of the most pressing “hidden” threats against homes and families across the nation.
-Preventing lead poisoning is just as important now in 2018 than ever.
-After all, they say ‘history repeats itself’ for a reason.
+It’s been four decades since lead was officially banned from being used in household items (for example, paint) and later in plumbing materials.
+Yet today, lead remains one of the most pressing “hidden” threats against homes and families across the nation, and preventing lead poisoning is just as important now than ever.

-Take this, for example: According to the Centers for Disease Control and Prevention (CDC), at least four million households have children that are being exposed to high levels of lead.
+According to the Centers for Disease Control and Prevention (CDC), at least four million households have children that are being exposed to high levels of lead.
 Half a million children, ages one to five, suffer from lead poisoning in the United States.
 Common-known sources of lead include paint chips, paint dust, soil, and one historically down-played culprit – drinking water.
 How bad is it?
-It’s estimated that 63 million Americans have been exposed to lead in their tap water over the last decade alone.
+It’s estimated that over the last decade alone, 63 million Americans have been exposed to lead in their tap water.

 More concerning, according to the Natural Resources Defense Council (NRDC), children drink 2.5 times more water than adults in proportion to their body weight, making them more susceptible to lead poisoning than adults.
 In fact, the EPA reports that 40 to 60 percent of lead exposure in babies comes from tap water as it’s often used in infant formula.

 Even though drinking water is a known source of lead exposure, the facts are still murky for a lot of people.
 To help clear up common misconceptions about lead in your tap water, here are 10 top lead myths debunked.

 Top 10 Myths About Lead in Drinking Water